JBakamovic/yavide/README.markdown

 * `desktop`,
 * etc.

-Development for such a platforms is usually done in very specialized IDEs which:
+Development for such platforms is usually done in very specialized IDEs which:
 * mostly put focus on development for a particular platform
 * do not support development for any other platform
 * contain only a subset of features usually found in more advanced and mainstream IDEs